 This system is available in the

-In this case study, the rotor is running at subsynchronous speed for
+the original system.
+In this case study, the rotor is running at subsynchronous speed for wind

-The DFIG is controlled to follow the ABCD curve in Turbine Data Menu and the Turbine Power Characteristics.
+The DFIG is controlled to follow the ABCD curve in Turbine Power Characteristics.
 Turbine speed optimization is obtained between point B and point C on this curve.

 The wind turbine model is a phasor model that allows transient stability type studies with long simulation times.
 In this case study, the system is observed during 50 s.
 The 6-wind-turbine farm is simulated by a single wind-turbine block by multiplying the following three parameters by six, as follows: